kevinveenbirkenbach/cymais/docs/analysis/market/germany/analysis.md

   - Support for process automation and data analytics

 ## 4. Pricing Segments and Cost Structure
-CyMaIS caters to different pricing segments in order to meet the diverse needs of companies:
+Infinito.Nexus caters to different pricing segments in order to meet the diverse needs of companies:

 - **Low-Priced Segment (Basic Setup):**
   - **Costs:** Approximately €10,000–30,000